dua-malik/Academic_Projects/README.md

 This repository contains projects I have worked on during my undergraduate and graduate career.

 ## [Principal Component Analysis (PCA) on Wine Dataset](https://github.com/dua-malik/Academic_Projects/blob/main/PCA_WineData.ipynb)
+### Objective:
+Principal component analysis is a stastical approach that summarizes content within large datasets using summary indices.
+These summary indices can then be used to visualize and analyze the data.
+PCA is a great tool that improves performance with minimal loss of model accuracy.
+Furthermore, it helps reduce noise in the data, and aids in the ability to identify/produce independent features in the data that do not share any correlation.

+I used PCA on the wine dataset available in sklearn to vizualize and analyze the data in this project.
+Data was visualized in 1D and 2D.

 ### Tech Stack:
  ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![NumPy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white) ![scikit-learn](https://img.shields.io/badge/scikit--learn-%23F7931E.svg?style=for-the-badge&logo=scikit-learn&logoColor=white)